 Nolan upped the use of IMAX technology; nearly half of The Dark Knight Rises was shot on IMAX large-format cameras, utilizing ultra resolution.
 Nolan states, “We got great results with the IMAX cameras on the last film.
 I appreciate what if offers from the technical side, but I’m most interested in what it can give me as a storytelling tool.
 How can it help me pull the audience deeper into this world?
 IMAX provides the broadest possible canvas, creating the most immersive experience.”

-If anyone gets an Oscar nod for Rises it will undoubtedly be Caine, who does his best Alfred in the trilogy.
+If anyone gets an applause for Rises it will undoubtedly be Caine, who does his best Alfred in the trilogy.

 Dark Knight Rises Trivia:

 - Aaron Eckhart refused to accept the death of his character Harvey Dent but director Nolan had other ideas.
 Eckhart asked to return as Dent/Two-Faced but was, unfortunately, not resurrected.
 His death is a crucial plot development for part three.

 - Ryan Gosling, Mark Ruffalo, and Nolan’s Inception star, Leonardo Di Caprio were all considered for the role of the courageous cop, John Blake.

 - The strange chanting you hear on the soundtrack is actually the massed voices of Batman fans: the film’s composer ‘crowdsourced’ the sound, putting a shout-out on Twitter for fans to add their voices.
 He wanted to get hundreds of thousands of voices on there.
 So maybe you’re in the movie!